SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 Now the domain .consul is resolved with the DNS server running locally on port 8600 which is the default port for Consul DNS.

-### Starting a local Consul and joining it to infra consul
+### Starting a local Consul and joining it to infra Consul

 First you need to install Consul locally, which can be done through [brew](http://brew.sh) with `brew install consul`.
 Then you can start a local Consul instance that joins to the Consul server running on infra node with